Reviewed by Jil McIntosh

 Winter tires must be marked with the three-peak mountain snowflake symbol:

-Studded tires are also acceptable, though they may not have the mountain symbol on them.
+Studded tires are also acceptable, although they may not have the mountain-and-snowflake symbol on them.
+They may be used from October 15 to May 1.

 Winter tires are mandatory in Quebec from December 1 to March 15.
 Failure to meet this requirement carries a fine from $200 to $300.